HappyFunCorp/CMS/README.md

 ### Contentful

 As a headless CMS, Contentful only provides the structured information using the API, the look and feel of the content has to be developed on the frontend side.

+### HyGraph

+HyGraph uses what they call "Components" to define a modular content type structure.
+Components are reusable, can contain fields or they can be nested.
+This is similar to what Dato offers as far as I've seen.

 ## Development Process and Workflows